 - We decided to leave a little room in between the boards so the kids could have room to fit their feet through.
 I think it works perfectly.

-- Last on the list was to install the slide.
+- Last on the list was to install all the accessories.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.